 Saving results – file extension

-When you save your workspace results all your results are saved in the workspace.
-You can also save your vector results independently using one of the three different file extensions: Tab separated text, xls spreadsheet and xlsx spreadsheet.
+Saving workspace results will store all simulation calculations in the workspace.
+Vector results can also be independently saved using one of the three different file extensions: tab separated text, xls spreadsheet and xlsx spreadsheet.
 The various extension options are illustrated in Figure 40.